J-Taniguchi/deeplab_v3plus_tfkeras/README.md

 # deeplab_v3plus_tfkeras

 Programs for semantic segmentation.
-Useage is in ipynb files.
+Useage is written in ipynb files.

 - you can annotate as
   - RGB image